 Seeds for the purpose of planting should be harvested from fruits/vegetables ripened on the plant.
 The seeds inside fruits that are not fully ripe may be immature.
 Fallen fruit, even slightly rotting ones, are the best.
 Collect the different types separately.

 - It's relatively easy to separate the seeds from an apple or a ripening pepper.
 Just cut them open carefully and tip the seeds in to a bowl.

 - For fleshy tomatoes, tomatillos, kiwi, and passion fruit, you'll have to scrape out the seed-containing pulp into a bowl of water, using a grapefruit spoon.

 - Cucumbers, melons, squash, and papaya have a central area where the seeds are concentrated.
 Remove that into a bowl.

 - Peaches, plums and cherries may give you fruits true to their parent plants.
 Allow the fleshy fruit to rot a bit further before you dig out the pits.
 You have to break them with a hammer to get the almond-like seed inside and store in the refrigerator.

-- Juniper seeds should be stripped off all the berry tissue first.
-Once the seeds have been obtained, they'll need to be scarified (nicked or sanded) and then put through a three to four month period of warm stratification and another three to four months of cold stratification to get them to sprout.
+- Juniper seeds should be stripped of all the berry tissue first.
+Once the seeds have been obtained, they'll need to be scarified (nicked or sanded) and then put through a three to four-month period of warm stratification and another three to four months of cold stratification to get them to sprout.

 Step 3: Fermenting Tomatoes and Cucumber Plants